ShootingStar91/toska-book-club/README.md

 ### ✅ Tests

+- Database has to be running for the tests to work.
 - `npm test` – Run tests in watch mode
 - `npm run test:run` – Run all tests once
 - `npm run test:api` – Run backend tests